-Safe and effective microbicides would address one of the central gaps in current HIV prevention strategies: the need for a tool, like a daily vaginal gel or monthly ring, that women can use to take charge of their own health and protect themselves from infection.
+Safe and effective microbicides like a vaginal gel used around the time of sex or a monthly vaginal ring would address a central gaps in current HIV prevention strategies: the need for a discreet tool that women can use to take charge of their own health and protect themselves from infection.

 Empowering Women With HIV Prevention Tools

 Recent research has shown that antiretroviral (ARV)-based microbicides may offer women protection against HIV infection and potentially save millions of lives.